droodman/reghdfejl/README.md

 ## Development plans
 * Switch to a C plug-in for Stata, to bypass Python and increase speed of data transfer between Stata and Julia.
 * Add suport for `estat summarize` post-estimation.
 * Expand non-absorbed factor variables in Julia rather than Stata, to reduce data transfer between the two.
+* Add help file.
+* Post to SSC.